SSRaja1/Getting_Clean_Data/CodeBook.md

   Using Samsung Galaxy S II's  embedded accelerometer and gyroscope subject's vital are captured and stored for analysis.
  ### Prerequisite for the program
-  Prior to executing the R program, make sure package dplyr is installed.
+  Prior to executing the R program, make sure packages dplyr and magrittr are installed.
 If not get the package installed

    install.packages("dplyr")
    install.packages("magrittr")

  ### Data Transformation Walk Through
   This section provides a walkthrough  on how does tidyData.R transforms the data